top of page

 6.)
 Brigadier Lethbridge Stewart in the Three Doctors

 The Brigadier’s reaction to the Tardis is really rather a special moment, especially considering that he had existed as a character for quite a long time and had known of the Tardis but somehow had never seen it.
-It feels like the buildup to this moment leads all the way back to the Web of Fear, when he puts his trust in the Doctor and his impossible claims that he has a time machine disguised as a police box which can pass the barriers of space and time.
+It feels like the buildup to this moment leads all the way back to the Web of Fear, when he puts his trust in the Doctor and his impossible claims that he has a machine disguised as a police box which can pass the barriers of space and time.
 I do think the Brigadier across the Three Doctors can be very out of character.
 His disbelief at there being two Doctors at once feels somewhat unbelievable considering what he has been through.
 However, his reaction to the Tardis does not disappoint.
 Nicholas Courtney plays the under-reaction well as the character consumes and adjusts to the reality around him and justifies the whole thing in his own reasoning.
 It’s a characteristically very Brigadier reaction that blames the whole thing on the Doctor’s scientific tinkering with funds and equipment.
 There is a lovely silliness at how unimpressed and uninspired the Brigadier is by the Tardis, as he seems to immediately want to get out.
 There is something wonderful about the fact that the Brigadier is introduced to the Tardis through the Second Doctor.
 It feels unexpected but right considering he is the Doctor the Brigadier originally met.

 5.)
 Rose Tyler in Rose